Information-Theoretic Foundations for Machine Learning: Learning from Sequences

 \section{Learning from Sequences}

-In the previous section, we focused on the special case of learning from an (infintely) exchangeable sequence of data (iid when conditioned on $\theta$).
+In the previous section, we focused on the special case of learning from a sequence of data which is iid when conditioned on $\theta$.
 However, in general, machine learning systems will have to reason about data which does not obey this rigid structure.
-For instance, suppose that $X_0, X_1, X_2, \ldots$ describes a sequence of text tokens from a book.
-It's clear that such a sequence would not exhibit \emph{exchangeability} as the order of the tokens plays a critical role in deriving meaning.
-When we relax these assumptions, a natural question is whether the sample complexity is significantly impacted.
-With the existing theoretical tools, it is often difficult to establish tight characterizations of the error with these relaxed assumptions.
-These results are possible if appropriate assumptions are made about the mixing time of the data generating process \citep{mohri2008rademacher, kuznetsov2017generalization, roy2021empirical, pmlr-v235-ziemann24a}, however, it is unclear how realistic these assumptions may be for practical problems of interest.
-In our framework, Theorem \ref{th:rd_bounds} does not make any explicit assumptions on the structure of the data.
-In this section, we will demonstrate that Theorem \ref{th:rd_bounds} seamlessly extends to the analysis of learning from data generated by an auto-regressive process.
+For instance, suppose that $X_0, X_1, X_2, \ldots$ is a sequence of text tokens from a book.
+It's clear that such a sequence would not be iid even when conditioned on $\theta$, as the order of the tokens plays a critical role in deriving meaning.
+When we relax the iid assumption, a natural question is whether the sample complexity changes.
+Sample complexity bounds established in the literature make assumptions about the mixing time of the data generating process \citep{mohri2008rademacher, kuznetsov2017generalization, roy2021empirical, pmlr-v235-ziemann24a}.
+It is unclear whether these assumptions hold for practical problems.
+In our framework, Theorem \ref{th:rd_bounds}, which upper and lower bounds error via the $T$-horizon rate-distortion function, does not make any assumptions about the mixing time.
+In this section, we apply this theorem to general auto-regressive processes.